According to the American Diabetes Association, type 1 diabetes affects over a million children and adults in the U.S.

 The differences between type 1 and type 2 diabetes

-There is type 1 and type 2 diabetes.
-Type 2 diabetes is less serious than type 1.
-This is when the body still produces insulin but does not use it like a healthy person.
+There are two types of diabetes, Type 2 is when the body still produces insulin but does not use it in a healthy manner.
 This is called insulin resistance.
 Fortunately, type 2 diabetes may be managed through diet and exercise.

-When you have diabetes type 1, it attacks beta cells which are cells responsible for making insulin in the pancreas.
+Type 1 diabetes attacks beta cells which are cells responsible for making insulin in the pancreas.
 When these cells stop making insulin, too much glucose or sugar can enter the blood and cause health problems.
-If you get diabetes type 1 you will have to take insulin medicine for the rest of your life.
+If you are diagnosed with type 1 diabetes you will have to take insulin for the rest of your life.

 Recognizing symptoms of diabetes type 1 could help you address it early, which may save your life.
 High blood sugar levels, also known as hyperglycemia, are major signs of type 1.